Buying property in the UAE?

 Are big infrastructure projects coming to the UAE as of 2026?

-As of early 2026, the biggest infrastructure project with clear price implications in the UAE is the Dubai Metro Blue Line, which is already 10% complete and will connect underserved areas like Dubai Creek Harbour, Ras Al Khor, and Dubai Festival City edge to the metro network, potentially boosting property values along its corridor by improving commute times and rental appeal.
+As of early 2026, the single biggest infrastructure project with a clear price impact on UAE residential property is the Dubai Metro Blue Line, adding connectivity to growth areas like Dubai Creek Harbour, Ras Al Khor, and the Dubai Festival City edge, and metro access in Dubai has historically been a reliable driver of both rental demand and resale values.

 For the latest updates on the local projects, you can read our property market analysis about the UAE here.